𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 7 𝘮𝘪𝘯𝘴🕒

 Engagement

 Of course, a major reason for subtitling is to deliver your message to an audience who don’t speak your language.
 It can be easy for English speakers to assume that the world, and the Internet all understand English.
 That couldn’t be further from the truth.
 In fact, less than 400 million people worldwide have English as their first language.
-Combine that with the fact that over 70% of customers say they would prefer to buy a product in their own language, then it becomes clear why subtitling translation is such an important marketing tool.
+Combine that with the fact that 76% of online consumers prefer to buy in their native language, then it becomes clear why subtitling translation is such an important marketing tool.

 If you are looking to reach an international audience, then you may well need translation and subtitling services.
 Just as we wouldn’t recommend using auto-subtitling features, we would advise businesses to steer clear from the auto-translate plugins you can get such as srt translator, as they can miss the nuances of language.
 To really make sure your message gets across, you need subtitling and translation with localisation, which is the process of adapting language to make sure it fits the target culture.